T2 Corporation – Income Tax Guide – Before you start

 CRA-certified software produces a T2 Bar Code Return that contains the corporation's identification information, a summary of the financial data, bar codes, and a certification area.

 The paper quality and print legibility of your T2 Bar Code Return have to meet our standards and must be printed on one side only.
-Use paper that is as durable as the 32M paper we use to print our forms.
+Use paper that is as durable as the 32M paper.
 The print quality has to be clear and dark enough to read and photocopy easily.

-If the T2 Bar Code Return you file was not generated by software that we certified or does not meet our requirements, we will contact you to re-file the return, either in an approved format or using our preprinted forms.
+If the T2 Bar Code Return you file was not generated by software that we certified or does not meet our requirements, we will contact you to re-file the return, either in an approved format or using a copy of our forms available on our website.

-Generally, in addition to the T2 Bar Code Return, certified software produces a client copy of the T2 return, which looks like a CRA pre-printed T2 return.
+Generally, in addition to the T2 Bar Code Return, certified software produces a client copy of the T2 return, which looks like a CRA T2 return available on our website.
 Keep the client copy for your files and send the T2 Bar Code Return to us.
+Do not send the T2 bar code by fax.
+We do not accept it.

 North American Industry Classification System (NAICS) codes